dart-lang/test/pkgs/checks/README.md

 Some expectations take arguments which are themselves expectations to apply to other values.
 These expectations take `Condition` arguments which have the signature void Function(Subject)`.
-THe conditions check expectations when they called with a `Subject` argument.
+The conditions check expectations when they called with a `Subject` argument.

 ```dart